By Adam Schrier, CFA, FRM, Director, Product Management, New York Life Investments

 ICE BofAML U.S. High Yield Index tracks the performance of U.S. dollar-denominated below investment grade corporate debt publicly issued in the U.S. domestic market.

-“New York Life Investments” is both a service mark, and the common trade name, of the investment advisors affiliated with New York Life Insurance Company.
-NYLIFE Distributors LLC is located at 30 Hudson Street, Jersey City, NJ 07302.
+“New York Life Investments” is both a service mark, and the common trade name, of certain investment advisors affiliated with New York Life Insurance Company.
+Securities distributed by NYLIFE Distributors LLC, 30 Hudson Street, Jersey City, NJ 07302.
 NYLIFE Distributors LLC is a Member FINRA/SIPC.

 newETFs.io respects the hard work of others and gives all credit to the remarkable folks at ETFTrends.com.
 This excerpt/article was pulled from their RSS feed; click here to view the original.
 Please note that on occasion, the RSS feed will not have the author.
 When this happens this site defaults the author to "News".
 Make no mistake, this excerpt/article was not created by newETFs.io, it was simply shared with you.